1955 Gibson Les Paul Junior – Sunburst

 Hardware & plastics

-• Wraparound bridge/tailpiece combination (non-compensated aluminum)
+• Wraparound bridge/tailpiece combination (non-compensated aluminium)

 • Black single-ply pickguard (often referred to as the “teardrop” shape)

-• Nickel-plated strap buttons
+• Nickel plated strap buttons

 • Side-mounted, metal jack plate output jack